popClingwrap/gridarr/README.md

 # Class : GridArr\<T\>

 A generic class that represents an Array as a grid.
-A Gridarr instance can contain any kind of data with items in the grid being wrapped in GridCell instances
+A Gridarr instance can contain any kind of data with items in the grid being wrapped in GridArrCell instances

 ## Example Usage